NewIncome/NewIncome.github.io/README.md

 # Portfolio Readme

-This is the my Portfolio site.
-Made for showcasing all my work and projects during my front-end developer study trayectory.
+This is the my personal Portfolio site.
+Made for showcasing all the work and projects during my Full-stack developer study trayectory.

 ## Portfolio
 ![image01](./images/Portfolio-01.png)